An Article

 Guiding Users Through Content and Features

 What should I do next?
 On their own, features like tasks and lessons may be overwhelming to sort through and sequence.
-Gamification adds order: A tried-and-true template for concepts like levels, unlockables, and an opinionated series of content that users can follow along.
+Gamification adds order: a tried-and-true template for concepts like levels, unlockables, and an opinionated series of content that users can follow along.
 It runs parallel to the concept of expertise too, giving creators the power to arrange a subject how they see fit.

 Take Duolingo’s latest redesign.
 There’s a very clear system to their language lessons, and users are given a guiding hand.